Jameztobi/jameztobi/README.md

 ### Hi there 👋
--    I am software Developer and a bible teacher.
+-    I am software Developer and a masters in computing student.

 -    I am very passionate about technology, theology & theatre.